sigstore/docs/content/en/fulcio/overview.md

 Fulcio is being developed as part of the sigstore project.
 Join us on our [Slack channel](https://sigstore.slack.com/) (need an [invite](https://links.sigstore.dev/slack-invite)?)

 [//]: # (In case the invite link is expired, ping Dan on Slack or via Twitter: @lorenc_dan)

-## Usage and installation

-_Whoops!
-This doesn't exist yet.
-If you’d like to check its progress or to contribute, just follow the [link](/contributing)._

-## API

-Coming soon